Chaïm Perelman: Life and work

 In 1958, Perelman and Olbrechts-Tyteca published their study of informal reasoning as Traité de l'argumentation: la nouvelle rhétorique.
-Undertaken in the spirit of Fregian observation and synthesis, the work analyzed a wide range of actual arguments from the realms of philosophy, law, politics, ethics, and journalism.
+Undertaken in the spirit of Fregean observation and synthesis, the work analyzed a wide range of actual arguments from the realms of philosophy, law, politics, ethics, and journalism.
 The result was a theory of argumentation that was grounded in considerations of value and audience and that outlined points of departure and general techniques for argument.

 In 1962, Perelman was invited by Henry W. Johnstone and Robert Oliver to take a position at Pennsylvania State University as a distinguished visiting professor.
 The collaboration between Johnstone and Perelman in particular, which had begun prior to the publication of la nouvelle rhétorique, proved fruitful.
 Johnstone created the influential journal Philosophy and Rhetoric, and Perelman became established in the United States as a leading argumentation theorist.

-Throughout the next two decades, Perelman continued publishing works related to or derived from The New rhetoric.
+Throughout the next two decades, Perelman continued publishing works related to or derived from the new rhetoric.
 He also made significant contributions to studies in law as director of the National Center for Research in Logic at the Université Libre de Bruxelles, and through continued publications on legal philosophy and argument.
 In 1973 he was one of the signers of the Humanist Manifesto II.
 Perelman's friend, Mieczysław Maneli, wrote about his attitude towards Judaism: "He very consciously rejects any theology or earthly or heavenly salvation, any monism of values, any absolutistic interpretations of human needs and forms of freedoms.
-Any form of theology is unacceptable towards him".
+Any form of theology is unacceptable towards him."

 In recognition of his academic and civic accomplishments, Perelman was appointed to the baronage by the Belgian legislature in December 1983.
 In 1962 Chaïm Perelman was awarded the Francqui Prize for Human Sciences.
 He died at his home in Brussels from a heart attack on 22 January 1984.